robotfreak/c64u_recovery/README.md

 python3 ./recovery.py
 ```

+## Final steps

 The 64U board should start and display the BASIC prompt on the screen.
-Unfortunately the script does not work at the moment.
-The program just stops during initializing the SID.
+Switch to the menu and do a system update by flashing the 'update.ue2' package